 “Full Channel was the first company in the state to offer pay-per-view,” explained Full Channel Labs president Levi Maaia.
-“In mid-1982, Full Channel was among very few cable providers to choose addressable cable boxes, to offer premium services with the press of a button.”
+“In mid-1982, Full Channel was among very few providers to choose addressable converters, to offer premium services with the press of a button.”

-Linda added that her father was also an early adopter of high-speed Internet cable modem technology.
+Linda added that her father was also an early adopter of high-speed Internet technology on the Full Channel network.

 “I’m in awe of what my father created from nothing,” Linda said.
 “For me, it’s amazing that he could have a vision of what the future might be, and then make that happen at a grass-roots level.”

 modified from a story which appeared in ACAction